Out of Reach Press Contact and Kit

 HOURLY WAGES BY PERCENTILE VS. ONE- AND TWO-BEDROOM HOUSING WAGES

 Chart shows hourly wages of workers by percentile compared to the Housing Wages needed to afford a one- and two-bedroom apartment.
-More than sixty percent of all workers earn an hourly wage that is less than the two-bedroom Housing Wage, and nearly 50% of workers earn an hourly wage that is less than the one-bedroom Housing Wage.
+More than sixty percent of all workers earn an hourly wage that is less than the two-bedroom Housing Wage, and more than 50% of workers earn an hourly wage that is less than the one-bedroom Housing Wage.

 HOURLY WAGE PERCENTILES VS. ONE- AND TWO-BEDROOM HOUSING WAGES, BY RACE & ETHNICITY

 Chart shows wages earned by percentile for white, Black, and Latino workers compared to the one- and two-bedroom housing wage.
-The median Black and Latino worker earn approximately $5.56 and $6.26 less per hour, respectively, compared to the median white worker.
+The median Black and Latino worker earn approximately $5.98 and $6.16 less per hour, respectively, compared to the median white worker.

 MEDIAN HOURLY WAGES BY RACE, ETHNICITY, AND GENDER